DNSBelgium/mercator/README.md

 ### Model

 The current architectural model is service-oriented, networked and event-driven.
 Multiple modules act on their own interests.
-The primary communication between modules happens by posting events on a shared message bus.
+The primary communication between modules happens over queues.
 Other modules can react to these events in their own processing and as a result announce new events.

-The contract between modules is thus mostly defined by events and the structure of the data in events.
-Modules should clearly show what events they publish.
-We do this in two ways.
-First is by naming convention: all events (and only events) should have class names ending in 'Event'.
-Second is by packaging conventions: all events (and only events) should be together in an 'events' package, somewhere in the module's hierarchy.
-Possible non-Java apps should adopt guidelines that create similar advantages.

 The end goal of a crawler is to collect data, so all crawl results are written into a shared datastore, which allows easier manual consumption of the data.
 Each module has its own schema.
 Over time, we should make clear distinctions